lubiana/no-framework-tutorial/04-development-helpers.md

 create bad defined interfaces and structures.
 It also helps in finding logic-errors, dead code, access to array elements that are not (or not always) available, if-statements that always are true and a lot of other stuff.

-A very simple example would be a small functions that takes a DateTime-Object and prints it in a human readable format.
+A very simple example would be a small functions that takes a DateTime-Object and prints it in a human-readable format.

 ```php
 /**